ndugger/pathfinder/readme.md

 ```

 ### Middleware
-Redshirt also supports "middleware", in that you can pass in an array of async functions
+juncture also supports "middleware", in that you can pass in an array of async functions
 to be called before an action.
 Middleware functions should `throw` a useful value that you
 can use to send an error response to the client, if it fails.